fangyi-zhou/tfl-email/README.md

 ## Getting started

-You can try the bot out at https://t.me/tfl_travel_information_bot
+You can try the bot out at https://t.me/tfl_travel_information_bot, the summary will be published in the channel https://t.me/weekend_travel_info_London.

 Send "/info" to retrieve the summary for this weekend (usually available after Thursday noon).